Ex-police officer Jo’s business is going swimmingly

-Jo Lay, the new owner of GR Swimming Schools
+New owner of GR Swimming Schools on her rationale

 When Jo Lay retired from the police force after 18 years, she intended to spend more time with her children.
 And it was this time at the swimming pool which led to her new passion – and career.

 But when she left school at 18 years old, running her own business was the last thing she ever dreamt of doing.